Buffalo Soldier tragedy of 1877: Day one

-On July 26, between 2:00 and 3:00 pm, Captain Nolan led his buffalo soldiers along with Jim Harvey's bison hunters westward from Double Lakes towards the trail of 40 Comanche Indians near Rich Lake, located 17 miles away.
-Upon reaching Rich Lake, they found no water, and the Indian sign reported by Tafoya was not corroborated by the other scouts, indicating the trail was likely made by only eight horses.
-While Tafoya's initial plan seemed promising, most of the soldiers were now without water, and despite efforts to dig in the dry soil, no water source was found.
+On the afternoon of July 26, between 14:00 and 15:00, Captain Nolan led his soldiers, along with Jim Harvey's hunters, westward from Double Lakes towards the trail of 40 Comanche Indians near Rich Lake, 7 miles away.
+Upon reaching the lake, they found no water, and the Indian sign reported by Tafoya was not corroborated by the other scouts, indicating that the trail was likely made by only eight horses.
+While Tafoya's initial plan had seemed promising, most of the soldiers were now without water; and despite efforts to dig in the dry soil, no water source was found.
 The hunters shared their water sparingly.

-Tafoya suggested that water could be found 15 or 20 miles to the northwest, following the direction of the Indian trail.
-Nolan decided they would pursue the trail the next morning.
+Tafoya then suggested that water could be found 15 or 20 miles northwest, following the Indian trail, so Nolan decided they would pursue the trail the next morning.

 Day two

-On July 27, just after sunrise, the men continued to follow the trail with Sulphur Draw to the left and dry, short-grass stubs scattered here and there.
+Just after sunrise the next day, July 27, the men continued to follow the trail.
 As they covered more miles, the reddish soil transitioned to a "more sandy" terrain, requiring greater effort to advance.
-By 9:00 am, the Indians they were tracking veered westward, leading deeper into arid surroundings, away from any water source.
-Between 2:00 and 3:00 pm, after approximately 25 miles of challenging travel, the Indians dispersed in eight directions, leaving criss-crossing trails.
-The bison hunters' horses were fatigued, and the older army horses fared even worse.
+By 09:00, the Indians they were tracking veered westward, leading deeper into arid surroundings.
+Between 14:00 and 15:00, after approximately 25 miles of challenging travel, the Indians dispersed in eight directions, leaving criss-crossing trails.
+The hunters' horses were fatigued; the older army horses fared even worse.
 Men began to feel lethargic in the oppressive heat.

 Johnny Cook, one of the hunters, noted that the Indians seemed to be deliberately leading them on a dry path, intending to exhaust them with thirst.
 Recognizing the urgent need for water, Nolan had scouts search for potential water sources for both the animals and the men.
 Tafoya and other scouts identified the point where the Indian trails converged once more, prompting Nolan to pursue them.
 The men endured the relentless heat, with one soldier succumbing to sunstroke and requiring immediate attention.
 Nolan sent a trooper ahead to instruct the scouts to wait for their arrival.

-Tafoya stated that the Comanche they were following were headed for Lost Lake (now near Dora, New Mexico) to the northwest, expressing assurance that the hunters and soldiers would intercept them there and find water.
-The hunters and Nolan agreed to this plan.
-However, conflicting accounts emerged later.
-Johnny Cook described Nolan as emotional and dramatic, with the hunters sympathizing and agreeing to continue.
-In contrast, Nolan wrote that he believed water could be found 6 or 7 miles ahead as per Tafoya's report.
-Nolan entrusted Tafoya with the best horse to locate the water source.
-He observed Tafoya's movements and followed at the pace of the slowest member in his command.
+Tafoya said that the Comanche they were following were headed for Lost Lake (now near Dora, New Mexico) to the northwest, expressing assurance that the hunters and soldiers would intercept them there and find water.
+The hunters and Nolan agreed to this plan, although conflicting accounts emerged later.
+Cook described Nolan as emotional and dramatic, and the hunters sympathized and agreed to continue.
+In contrast, Nolan wrote that he believed water could be found six or seven miles ahead, as per Tafoya's report, and he entrusted him with the best horse to locate the water source.
+Following at the pace of the slowest member in his command, Nolan observed Tafoya's movements.